-When local Jessica Lea Nolette was training for the Chicago Marathon a couple of years ago, she was running a lot.
+When local Jessica Lea Nolette was training for the Chicago Marathon a few years ago, she was running a lot.
 (It sort of goes with the territory when you’re training for a marathon.)
 In an effort to help keep her motivated, she decided to pay herself $1 for every mile she ran.

 By the time she arrived at the Chicago Marathon starting line, she’d run over 680 miles and saved over $680.
 That money funded her trip to Chicago.
 It also allowed her to donate a nice chunk of change to Team Paws – an organization near and dear to her heart.
 (She ran the marathon as a charity runner for that organization.)